VISA GUIDE

 Green card

-What sets the EB-1A apart from many other green card categories is that it does not require a job offer or employer sponsorship.
-You can apply as a self-petitioner, as long as you can show that you intend to keep working in your area of expertise.
+While qualifying may seem extremely difficult, and it does require significant effort, you don't need to have won a Nobel Prize to be eligible.
+What sets the EB-1A apart from many other green card categories in U.S. immigration is that it does not require a job offer or employer sponsorship.
+You can file as a self-petitioner, as long as you can show that you intend to keep working in your area of expertise in the United States.

 Who is eligible